Health Care

-While we have high quality health care in Wisconsin, rising costs continue to be a top business concern.
-Unfortunately, offering health insurance has never been more expensive for employers.
-WMC believes Wisconsin should enact policies to help contain the cost of health care without damaging the high quality of care.
+Rising health care costs continue to be the top concern of businesses throughout Wisconsin.
+Offering health care benefits has never been more expensive for employers.
+WMC believes Wisconsin should enact policies to help contain the cost of health care.

 Health Care